mrjoes/rofi-clip/README.md

 # rofi-clip
-Simple clipboard manager with Rofi integration
+Simple clipboard manager for Rofi.

+Does not store clips to the file for security reasons.
+Includes Arch build script.